On Purim, many of use wear all sorts of masks to

 Then there is the mask that often boys are encouraged to wear, where they are raised “don’t talk about your feelings, be strong, never show weakness.”
 I wrote about this in 2017 after watching the 2015 documentary “The Mask You Live In” which discusses the stereotypical demands placed on boys today to mask their feelings which often leads to their covering them up with anger.
 The film depicts how boys are often raised to not be their authentic selves, and to cover up their true feelings.
 They may look cold or detached, but are truly full of anxiety and hurt feelings.
 But, unless they articulate those feelings, we cannot help them.
 We, as parents, need to encourage our boys to express their worries and thoughts.

 So, how do we know if themasks we and our teens are wearing are healthy or harmful, asks Kurtz.
-If you are thinking “What if people saw/knew about this?” then that is a sign you are not donning the mask for yourself, but you are donning it for others.
+If you are thinking “What if people saw/knew about this?” then that is a sign you

 This Purim, as we wear our masks, may we look beyond our own masks and the masks of others to discover the real person underneath the mask.